-Within this context, the present research work has been developed as an educational set of laboratory experiments that can help the students to achieve the reinforcement of their knowledge learned from the textbooks and computer simulations, without forgetting the commercial objectives.
-In this sense, the easy applicability of the proposed control methods is also one of the research objectives.
+Within this context, the present research work has been developed as an educational set of laboratory experiments that can help the students to achieve the reinforcement of their knowledge learned from the textbooks and computer simulations, without forgetting the research objectives.
+In this sense, the sensor fusion using visual information should be integrated in the proposed control methods in order to obtain proper navigation strategies, which is one of the main research objectives.

-This paper is organized as follows: Section I gives a brief presentation about the aim of the present work.
-The use of a robot as an open mobile platform is of sufficient educational interests.
-The integration of multiple subjects results in a major flexibility, which is also very interesting to the business sector, acting as a multimedia mobile point of lluispa@eia.udg.es information.
-In the Section II, the platform is introduced as an electromechanical system.
+This paper is organized as follows:

+Section 1 gives a brief presentation about the aim of the present work.
+The use of a robot as an open mobile platform is of sufficient educational, commercial, and research interests.

+In the Section 2, the platform is introduced as an electromechanical system.
 A general description of the platform as a flexible multipurpose tool is given.

-Special attention is paid to the implication of electronics over the control system.
-Section III describes the experiments to be realized in order to find the parametric model of robot suitable for designing and implementing the low level speed control law.
+Section 3 describes the experiments to be realized in order to find the parametric model of robot suitable for designing and implementing the low level speed control law.
 The analysis of coupling effects between two dc motors and different models is done.

-Section IV presents the control strategies used for achieving the path following of reference trajectories, which are mainly heuristic.
-They allow the robot navigation while avoiding the collisions with obstacles or tracking walls.
-In Section V, a local model predictive control strategy is presented as an important clue in order to achieve the final goal, using the local information provided by the robot sensors.
-The parameters considered during the design, and the simulation results are also presented.
-How to avoid the local minimal falls, using other navigation strategies, is also explained.
-Finally, in the Section VI, some conclusions are made with special attention paid into the future research works with their orientation to the improvement of the obtained results in a wide sense.
+Section 4 presents the control strategies used for achieving the path following of reference trajectories, which are mainly heuristic.
+In

+Section 5, a local model predictive control strategy is presented as an important clue in order to achieve the final goal, using the local information provided by the robot sensors.
-Ningsu Luo

-Modal Interval and Control Engineering Group University of Girona.
-Technical School Av.
-Lluís Santaló sn 17071 Girona, Spain
+Section 6 presents the visual information, to accomplish with the navigation objectives, within a sensor fusion context.
+Finally, in the

+Section 7, some conclusions are made with special attention paid into the future research works with their orientation to the improvement of the obtained results in a wide sense.

-II.
-ELECTROMECHANICAL AND SENSORIAL SYSTEMS
+2. ELECTROMECHANICAL AND SENSORIAL SYSTEMS

 The mechanical structure of the robot PRIM is made of aluminum, with two independent wheels of 16cm diameters actuated by two dc motors.
 The distance between two wheels is 56.4cm.
 A third spherical omni-directional wheel is used to guarantee the stability of system.
 The maximum continuous torque of each motor is 131mNm.
 The gear reduction proportion for each motor is 86:1 and thus the total force actuating on the robot is near 141N.
 Shaft encoders with 500 counts/rev are placed at the motor axes, which provide 43000 counts for each turn of the wheel.
 A set of PLD (programmable logic device) boards is connected to the digital outputs of the shaft encoders.
 The printed circuits boards (PCB) are used to measure the speed of each motor at every 25ms.
 An absolute counter provides the counts in order to measure the robot position by the odometer system.
 Another objective of these boards is to generate a signal of 23khz PWM for each motor.
 The communication between the central digital computer and the boards is made through the parallel port.
 The speed is commanded by a byte and thus it can generate from 0 to 127 advancing speed commands.
 The maximal speed is near 0.5m/s.
-A set of microcontroller boards (MCS-51) is used to
+A set of microcontroller boards (MCS-51) is used to read information available from different the connected sensors.
+The distance between objects is provided by an array of 8 sonar sensors, which are based on ultrasound sensors within a range of measurement from 3cm to 6m.
+The data provided by these boards is gathered through the serial port in the central computer.
+The rate of communication with these boards is 9600 b/s.
+Fig. 1 shows the electronic and sensorial system blocks.
+The data gathering and control by digital computer is set to 100ms.